2025 Scientific Program

 New Q-Band artificial intelligence-based chromosome analysis and karyotyping - A pilot evaluation

-Cristina Steele, Applied Spectral Imaging for Laboratorio Clinico Colcan, Columbia
+Cristina Steele, Applied Spectral Imaging for Laboratorio Clinico Colcan, Colombia

 5-hydroxymethylcytosine as a liquid biopsy biomarker in colorectal cancer